 Let the cupcakes cool completely on a wire cooling rack.

-Cream the butter until light and fluffy, add the mascarpone and mix to cream.
+While the cupcakes bake prepare the mascarpone frosting.
+Cream the butter, icing sugar and vanilla seeds until light and fluffy, add the mascarpone and mix to cream.
 Do not over work the mascarpone mixture to prevent it from separating.

 Once the cupcakes are completely cooled spread the frosting on top of each cupcake and add a spoon full of the baked cherries on top.